Example app for Android SDK

 - Clone the exponea-android-sdk repository on GitHub:

-To enable push notifications in the example app, you must also configure the Firebase integration or Huawei integration in the Exponea web app.
+To enable push notifications in the example app, you must also configure the Firebase Cloud Messaging for Android SDK or Huawei integration in the Exponea web app.

 Navigate the example app

-When you run the app in the simulator, you'll see the Authentication view.
+When you run the app in the emulator, you'll see the Authentication view.
+The screen fields change depending on the selected integration type.
 Here's how to set it up:

-Make sure to prexif your API key with "Token ", for example:
+When using Project Config, make sure to prefix your API key with

 Token 0b7uuqicb0fwuv1tqz7ubesxzj3kc3dje3lqyqhzd94pgwnypdiwxz45zqkhjmbf.